chappy84/grumpy-phpunit/testing-db.markdown

                 'Did not delete roster item as expected' );
     }

+I think this example shows how powerful DBUnit can be: it provides the infrastructure so that you can test database-driven code as if they were simply units of code instead of waiting for integration tests.

 ## Mocking Database Connections
 So we have tests that are talking to the database directly and I have shown